tars/tars/docs/en/options.md

 Default: `3004`

 Port on which markup will be available when you turn on local server.
 If the specified port is in use, it will automatically take next free.
+You can set port via env var BROWSERSYNC_PORT.
+This var will override port from config.

 #### open